metauni/metauni.github.io/about/index.md

     Some high level principles and guidelines
 ---

 Metauni is a new institution of higher learning, founded in early 2021.
 This is a working document which aims to explain what is going on here.
-Some of the discussion is abstract: for more on how to instantiate these principles concretely, see the [praxis page](https://metauni.org/praxis/).

 Metauni is a community of scholars who meet in a virtual world based in Roblox.
 In 2021 these meetings were organised around [events](https://metauni.org/posts/events/events).
 Since the beginning of 2022 we have been meeting every week for seminars on Thursdays (AEDT) and have run several classes ([MAG](https://www.metauni.org/mag), [SoC](https://www.metauni.org/soc)).
 To see what we've been up to, the best way is to check the [YouTube channel](https://www.youtube.com/@_metauni).